Geralt-Targaryen/Geralt-Targaryen.github.io/projects/SA.md

   - Deep Learning
   - Natural Language Processing
   - Sentiment Analysis
-summary: "Twitter Sentiment Analysis with @<a href=\"https://github.com/KevinSRR\" target=\"_blank\">Reginald</a>.
-We verified that RoBERTa's embedding is better for SVM than Word2vec, and that RoBERTa itself is better than LSTM &#129322;.
-We also compared fine-tuning with prompot-tuning with limited training data."
+summary: 'Twitter Sentiment Analysis with @<a href="https://github.com/KevinSRR" target="_blank">Reginald</a>.
+We verified that RoBERTa''s embedding is better for SVM than Word2vec, and that RoBERTa itself is better than LSTM &#129322;.
+We also investigated the strengths and weaknesses of fine-tuning and prompot-tuning with limited training data.'
 ---

 lalala.